neverfap-deluxe/nfd-api/content/courses/course-balance-over-reward.md

   # image: "/images/face.jpg"
   slug: "balance-over-reward"

+  overview: "Understand the crucial role balance plays in maintaining our feelings and emotions."
+  learn1: "- How to value your mental health above all."
+  learn2: "- How we neglect ourselves in favour for obsession."
+  learn3: "- How to effortlessly enforce balance in our daily lives."
   category: "balance-over-reward"
 ---

-Welcome to the Balance Over Reward course!
+Welcome to the NeverFap Deluxe Balance Over Reward course!

 If you think about it, all you really have is your mental health.